AgeBK/ak-fine-wine-ts/README.md

 The site uses npoint.io for the backend which hosts a JSON file with all of the products for the site.
 The backend functionallity is quite limited, you can either fetch all of your JSON or fetch by index of the product so I just fetch them all and filtering is all done on the front end.
 Ideally, it would be better to fetch by product id, product category etc.

-I've built a shopping cart as well which you can add products to, increase and decrease amounts and enter a discount code.
-Caluclations are automatically made in the cart for any discounts (2 for $XX, 10 for $100 etc) The idea being that the user can have a simulated on-line shopping experience.
+I've built a shopping cart as well which you can add products to, increase and decrease amounts and enter a correct discount code.
+Caluclations are automatically made in the cart for a variety of discounts that apply to a range of many products (2 for $XX, 10 for $100, 10% off when code is entered etc) The idea being that the user can have a simulated on-line shopping experience.

 ## Features

 - Over 1600 products
-- Multiple filters (price, rating, variety)
+- Multiple filters (price, rating, variety, region)
 - Dynamic header/blurb on Category page (variety change)
 - Sorting (alphabetical, price, on sale items)
 - Paging